AN5517/Pathogen_DB/README.md

 First time initialization:

+You have to follow these instructions only once before running the code for the first time.

 - Ensure that your MySQL server is up and running.

+- Ensure that a database named `pathogen` doesn't already exist, or it could cause conflicts with the creation of our database during initialization.

 - Run `table_population.py` by executing `python table_population.py` (or `py table_population.py` or whatever works).